 Frequently Asked Questions

-1. What are Hacking Tools?
+1. What Are Hacking Tools?

 Hacking tools are software apps designed to identify vulnerabilities, test security measures, and assess the overall security of computer systems and networks.
 These tools are used by security professionals, penetration testers, and ethical hackers to simulate potential attacks and identify weaknesses before malicious actors can exploit them.